cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 └── ...
 ```

-For the Cangjie source file `hello.cj`, you can use the following command to cross-compile `hello.cj` for the `arch-os-env` platform:
+For the Cangjie source file `hello.cj`, you can use the following command to cross-compile `hello.cj` to the `arch-os-env` platform:

 ```shell
 cjc --target=arch-os-env --toolchain /usr/sdk/arch-os-env/bin --toolchain /usr/sdk/arch-os-env/lib --library-path /usr/sdk/arch-os-env/lib hello.cj -o hello
 ```

-Alternatively, you can use the abbreviated parameters:
+You can also use abbreviated parameters:

 ```shell
 cjc --target=arch-os-env -B/usr/sdk/arch-os-env/bin -B/usr/sdk/arch-os-env/lib -L/usr/sdk/arch-os-env/lib hello.cj -o hello
 ```

-If the toolchain's directory follows conventional structures, you can omit the `--toolchain` and `--library-path` parameters and use the following command directly:
+If the directory of the toolchain conforms to the conventional directory structure, you can directly use the following command without using the `--toolchain` and `--library-path` parameters:

 ```shell
 cjc --target=arch-os-env --sysroot /usr/sdk/arch-os-env hello.cj -o hello